 \section{Conclusion}

 We used a one-band Hubbard model for twisted bilayer cuprates at $\theta=43.60^\circ$ with VCA to search for a possible TRS-breaking superconducting phase.
 In the twisted bilayer, superconductivity is expected away from half filling either in the $B_1$ or $B_2$ representation of the $D_4$ point group.
-We found that a phase transition from the $B_1$ state to the $B_2$ state when doping is increased.
-A region where the complex combination $B_1+iB_2$ is stable, thus breaking TRS, occurs in a small range of doping when the interlayer doping is strong enough.
-Our results are in accord with previous work on the $53.13^\circ$ system, where the observation of TRS breaking needed a strong interlayer tunneling~\cite{lu_doping_2022}.
+For a set of parameter chosen to describe Bi2212, we found that a phase transition from the $B_1$ state to the $B_2$ state when doping is increased.
+A region where the complex combination $B_1+iB_2$ is stable, thus breaking TRS, occurs in a small range of doping when the inter-layer doping is strong enough.
+Our results are in accord with previous work on the $53.13^\circ$ system, where the observation of TRS breaking needed a strong inter-layer tunneling~\cite{lu_doping_2022}.
 We also show that the two states $B_1$ and $B_2$ are closer in energy when the twist angle approaches $45^\circ$, where they are expected to be equivalent.

 The energy difference between the two states being smaller as the twist angle approaches $45^\circ$ makes it harder to probe TRS breaking.
 With a simple mean-field argument, we show that the nodes of the $B_1$ and $B_2$ states are very close, making the energy gain from combining them very small.
 Hence, the twist angle cannot be the only parameter controlling the TRS breaking.
 The doping level needs to be considered, alongside the twist angle and probably disorder level, to create a robust TRS-breaking state.